Job Description and Career Info

-- There will be a high demand for workers during this decade, mostly attributable to construction of non-residential buildings.
-The Bureau of Labor Statistics predicts employment will grow much faster than the average for all occupations between 2016 and 2026.
+- There will be a high demand for workers during this decade, mostly due to the construction of non-residential buildings.
+The U.S. Bureau of Labor Statistics (BLS) predicts employment will grow at double the average for all occupations between 2018 and 2028.
 The government agency classifies it as a "Bright Outlook" occupation because of its excellent job outlook.
-However, many people will apply for the available jobs making competition intense.
+However, many people will apply for the available jobs, making competition intense.

 What Does an Elevator Mechanic Do?

-These are some typical job duties specified in online ads for elevator mechanic positions found on Indeed.com:
+These are some typical job duties specified in online ads for elevator mechanic positions found on Indeed:

 The Downside of Working in This Occupation

-- Elevator mechanics may have to be "on-call" to respond to emergencies and do repairs during the night and on weekends and holidays.
+- Elevator technicians may have to be "on call" to respond to emergencies and perform repairs during the night and on weekends and holidays.